Simplify Your Oversize/Overweight Loads

 1. On a single steering axle of a single or tandem drive truck tractor:

-• 10 kg per millimetre width of tire up to a maximum of 5,500 kg on all highways.
+• 10 kg per millimeter width of tire up to 5,500 kilograms on all highways.

 2. On a single steering axle of a straight truck or a tridem drive truck tractor: